Napa cabbage: Origin

 The first records of napa cabbage cultivation date back to the 15th century in the Yangtze River region in China.
 From China it later spread to Korea and Japan.
 Beginning in the 19th century with the Chinese diaspora, it was distributed to the rest of Asia, Europe, America as well as Australia.
-During the 16th century napa cabbage was first introduced to America from Europe and the supply of seed materials from Europe continued until World War I. After the blockade of the European seed supply, US government research institutes and the seed industry developed new seed stocks for vegetable crops.
+During the 19th century napa cabbage was first introduced to America from Europe and the supply of seed materials from Europe continued until World War I. After the blockade of the European seed supply, US government research institutes and the seed industry developed new seed stocks for vegetable crops.
 Oregon and California were the cabbage seed production areas during that time.
 Today it is cultivated and eaten throughout the world.

 Napa cabbage might have originated from natural hybridization between turnip (Brassica rapa subsp. rapa) and pak-choi (Brassica rapa subsp. chinensis).
-Artificial crosses between these two species, as well as molecular data, strengthen this suggestion.
+Artificial crosses between these two subspecies, as well as molecular data, strengthen this suggestion.